approvals/ApprovalTests.Java/approvaltests/docs/tutorials/GettingStarted.md

 __Second__, this will produce a .png file containing a screen shot of the JPanel as a result.
 Simply [Approve The Result](#ApprovingTheResult) when itʼs ready.

-__Thrid__, because these will render differently on different operating systems.
+__Third__, because these will render differently on different operating systems.
 These test automatically include a Machine Specific setting [NamerFactory.asOsSpecificTest()](https://github.com/approvals/ApprovalTests.Java/blob/master/java/org/approvaltests/namer/NamerFactory.java) which adds the os type (e.g: Mac_OS_X) to the file name

-Generate Combinations of Parameter Values
+## Generate Combinations of Parameter Values
----
 To simplify getting more comprehensive sets of test cases, or expanding code coverage, ApprovalTests can generate combinations of possible parameters for a given function.